Zamiell/stardew-valley/Min-Max_Guide.md

 ## TTD

 * add how much bait is needed @ 4:30 PM on Spring 2
-* add date of getting mushroom cave
+* add date of getting mushroom cave (should be Spring 9)
 * add dates to get mushrooms